spectram/astrospectram/content/_index.md

 I am a Master’s candidate at the [Department of Astronomy, University of Cape Town (UCT)](http://www.ast.uct.ac.za/) based at and funded by the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/) through the SALT-SAAO Prize MSc Fellowship 2021.
 My supervisors are Dr. Moses Mogotsi and Prof. Matthew Bershady.

-I am currently working on understanding the confluence of galaxy evolution and group evolution by studying the multiphase baryon cycle in three groups with varying evels of tidal interactions, I make use of radio data from MeerKAT and optical spectra from SALT to study multiphase gas in and around galaxies in two nearby groups.
+I am currently working on understanding the confluence of galaxy evolution and group evolution by studying the multiphase baryon cycle in three groups with varying evels of tidal interactions using MeerKAT and SALT I make use of radio data from MeerKAT and optical spectra from SALT to study multiphase gas in and around galaxies in two nearby groups.

 Prior to this, I worked with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India) to study the extended gaseous environment of galaxies using QSO absorption line spectroscopy using archival data from the Hubble Space Telescope (HST) and Keck Observatory ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).